aws-samples/aurora-pg-partitioning-for-performance-blogs/README.md

 1. 8-stop-replication-task.sh: once replication is caught up, stop replication task
 2. 9-swap_table.sh : use this script to swap table
-3. 10-disable-logical-replication.s : use this script to disable logical replication.
+3. 10-disable-logical-replication.sh : use this script to disable logical replication

 Cleanup:

-1. on Cloud9, run cleanup.sh to remove dms instance and cloudformation
+1. on Cloud9, run 11-cleanup.sh to remove dms instance and cloudformation
 2. on Cloudformation console, delete database cloudformation to remove database and other VPC related objects